nanashi07/cv/cv.en_US.md

 > Jul 2008 - May 2010

-- Develop and maintain eGov portal
+- Develop and maintain the eGov portal
 - Develop and maintain eGov modules and services
-- Develop and maintain data exchange interface and function
+- Develop and maintain a data exchange interface and function
 - Customize Worksite MP as KMS

 ------------------------------------------------------------------------